-Eating a healthy, fibrous breakfast every day promotes saliva flow, which is necessary for decreasing the level of oral anaerobic bacteria.
-Drinking water and chewing sugar-free gum will also activate salivary glands and keep a sufficient flow of saliva circulating in the mouth.
+Children should eat a healthy, fibrous breakfast every day to promote saliva flow, which is necessary for decreasing the level of oral anaerobic bacteria.
+They should also drink adequate water and older children can chew sugar-free gum, both of which also activate salivary glands and keep a sufficient flow of saliva circulating in the mouth.

-When these methods fail to eliminate halitosis in kids, doctors may prescribe blood and urine tests to discover if something else is causing the problem.
+When these methods fail to help halitosis in kids, doctors may prescribe blood and urine tests to see if something else is causing the problem.
 Diabetes, kidney, or liver issues can cause this issue by altering the pH level in the mouth, which encourages bacterial growth.
-Parents may be able to detect an underlying disorder by smelling certain distinct odors.
+Parents may be able to detect an underlying disorder by smelling certain distinctive odors.

 For example, kids suffering from diabetic ketoacidosis often emit a fruity-smelling breath, while those with kidney problems have breath resembling the odor of urine.
-Additionally, livers that are not functioning properly produce fishy-smelling breath due to unprocessed bile accumulating in the body.
+Additionally, an improperly functioning liver produce fishy-smelling breath due to unprocessed bile accumulating in the body.

 Temporarily masking foul breath in children with gum or mints is not advisable since the problem may be the result of a serious medical condition.
 If the problem persists even after increasing the amount of brushing, flossing, and rinsing sessions, an appointment should be made with the child’s pediatrician to rule out any latent health issues.

-Sodium lauryl sulfate – Frequently found in detergents and soaps, this foaming agent does nothing to prevent bad breath and may facilitate the formation of canker sores.
+Sodium lauryl sulfate: This is a foaming agent found in detergents and soaps, but it does nothing to prevent bad breath and may facilitate the formation of canker sores.

-Find out what millions of Americans already know: TheraBreath is the best and easiest way to stop bad breath, anytime, anywhere!
+Find out what millions of Americans already know.
 Click here to read some of their success stories.